streamroot/integration-samples/orchestrator/Apple/AVPlayer/README.md

 ```

 ### 2 - Build and start the DeliveryClient
-Build the delivery client mandatory fields which are the `qosModule`, `orchestratorProperty`, and the `manifestUrl`.
+Build the delivery client with the mandatory fields which are the `qosModule`, `orchestratorProperty`, and the `manifestUrl`
 ```swift
 deliveryClient = CTLDeliveryClientBuilder.clientBuilder()
   .qosModule(qosModuleWrapper.qosModule)